open-telemetry/opamp-spec/specification.md

 4. Agent disconnects from the Server.
 5. Agent connects to the Server, using the new settings.
-6. Connection is successfully established, any TLS verifications required are passed and the server indicates a successful authorization.
+6. Connection is successfully established, any TLS verifications required are passed and the Server indicates a successful authorization.
-7. Server deletes the old connection settings for this agent (using Agent instance UID) from its credentials store.
+7. Server deletes the old connection settings for this Agent (using Agent instance UID) from its credentials store.
 8. Agent deletes the old settings from its credentials store and marks the new connection settings as "valid".